aaronaddleman/aaronaddleman-academic/content/post/mkdocs-for-projects/index.md

 * Sell me

 Why should I use this product(s) instead of something else?
-Okay, I like what your selling.
+Okay, I like what you're selling.
 Will I have to work really hard to get signed up?
 Any new features coming soon?
 All of these are about the Product Owner and they sell the product.
 Is there any overlap of content from the above?
 Yes and No. This content is meant to sell to Users.
 A high level of